 The CCCPE website hosts a database of certificants which is routinely updated.

-Individuals who have attained the CCPE have demonstrated that they have met set standards of competency in education and practice.
-This helps to both protect the Ergonomist and the client.
-CCPEs are expected to abide by the CCPE Code of Ethics.
-More and more employers are looking for candidates with the CCPE designation and the CCCPE Board works on promoting the designation on an ongoing basis.
+The CCCPE is endorsed by the International Ergonomics Association (IEA) and as the only recognized ergonomics certifying body in Canada.
+Individuals who have attained the CCPE have demonstrated that they have met set high standards of competency in education and practice.
+This helps to both protect the Ergonomists and the client.
+CCPEs are expected to abide by the Code of Ethics.
+More and more employers are looking for candidates with the CCPE designation and the CCCPE Board works on promotion the designation on an ongoing basis.

 ACE is a professional organization of Ergonomists and those interested in ergonomics.
 Its primary objectives are to promote networking and continuing education opportunities for its members and to promote ergonomics in Canada.
 Attaining certification is a separate process by which an Ergonomist may submit an application meeting the criteria specified in the CCPE Application Kit in order to obtain the professional certification of the Canadian Certified Professional Ergonomist.
 ACE members are not required to be certified Ergonomists, nor are they required to be ergonomists as their full time employment.
 Becoming a member of ACE does not include a submission of education and work experience documentation.
 Non-ACE members may apply for certification with the CCCPE.
 Note that those granted certification are automatically given membership in ACE, although they may chose not to exercise this membership.